Joe Noteboom: Pre-Draft

+Los Angeles Rams

-The Los Angeles Rams selected Noteboom in the third round (89th overall) of the 2018 NFL Draft.
+The Los Angeles Rams selected Noteboom in the third round (89th overall) of the 2018 NFL draft.
 Noteboom was the tenth offensive tackle drafted in 2018.

-On June 9, 2018, the Los Angeles Rams signed Noteboom to a four-year, $3.45 million contract that includes a signing bonus of $818,892.
+On June 9, 2018, the Rams signed Noteboom to a four-year, $3.45 million contract that includes a signing bonus of $818,892.
+He saw action in all 16 regular season games for the Rams as a rookie.

 After spending his rookie year as a backup, Noteboom was named the starting left guard to begin the 2019 season.
 He started the first six games before suffering a knee injury in Week 6.
 It was revealed that he suffered a torn ACL and MCL and was placed on season-ending injured reserve on October 15, 2019.

 Noteboom entered 2020 as the Rams' starting left guard.
 He was placed on injured reserve on September 24, 2020, with a calf injury.
 He was activated on November 14, 2020.

-In 2021, Noteboom won Super Bowl LVI when the Rams defeated the Cincinnati Bengals 23-20.
+Noteboom played in 10 games, starting nine.

+In 2021, Noteboom played in all 17 regular season games (starting two) and in two playoff games.
+In a 30-27 victory over the Tampa Bay Buccaneers, Noteboom made his only career postseason start, playing every snap at left tackle of the Rams' 30-27 victory in place of injured starter Andrew Whitworth.
+Noteboom became a world champion when the Rams defeated the Cincinnati Bengals 23–20 in Super Bowl LVI.

-On March 14, 2022, Noteboom signed a three-year, $40 million contract extension with the Rams.
-He was placed on injured reserve on October 18, 2022 after suffering a torn Achilles in Week 6.
+On March 14, 2022, Noteboom signed a three-year, $40 million contract extension with the Rams and was elevated to starting left tackle in place of the retired Whitworth.
+He started the sesaon's first six games and was placed on injured reserve on October 18, 2022 after suffering a torn Achilles tendon in Week 6.
+In the 2023 season, he appeared in 14 games and started eight.

+To start the 2024 season, Noteboom suffered an ankle injury in the Week 1 loss against the Detroit Lions and was placed on injured reserve on September 11, 2024.
+He was activated on November 5 and started three more games during the second half of the Rams' season.

+Baltimore Ravens

+On May 3, 2025, Noteboom signed with the Baltimore Ravens.